KKhamwiset/Software-Testing/README.md

 # Selenium Web Automation Project

 This project provides a structured framework for web automation testing using Selenium and Microsoft Edge.
+## Important:
+Microsoft Edge is required to be version `145.0.3800.82`

 ## Prerequisites